databrickslabs/dbldatagen/CONTRIBUTING.md

 ## Python compatibility

-The code has been tested with Python 3.8.12 and later.
+The code has been tested with Python 3.9.21 and later.

-Older releases were tested with Python 3.7.5 but as of this release, it requires the Databricks runtime 9.1 LTS or later.

 ## Checking your code for common issues